elasticsearch-dump/elasticsearch-dump/README.md

 For loading files that you have dumped from multi-elasticsearch, `--direction` should be set to `load`, `--input` MUST be a directory of a multielasticsearch dump and `--output` MUST be a Elasticsearch server URL.

-`--parallel` is how many forks should be run simultaneously and `--match` is used to filter which indexes should be dumped/loaded (regex).

-`--ignoreType` allows a type to be ignored from the dump/load.
-Six options are supported. `data,mapping,analyzer,alias,settings,template`.
-Multi-type support is available, when used each type must be comma(,)-separated and `interval` allows control over the interval for spawning a dump/load for a new index.
+`--parallel` is how many forks shomight not work with   the interval for spawning a dump/load for a new index.
 For small indices this can be set to `0` to reduce delays and optimize performance i.e analyzer,alias types are ignored by default

 `--includeType` allows a type to be included in the dump/load.
 Six options are supported - `data,mapping,analyzer,alias,settings,template`.